{{ moneyLabel(calculation.period.netPay) }} / {{ periodUnitLabel }}

 Primary threshold

-The per-period National Insurance threshold where employee contributions start.
+The Class 1 National Insurance threshold where employee contributions start for the pay period.

 Qualifying earnings